 Hex Airdrop Launch

-HEX is expected to launch the airdrop to Bitcoin holders in two months as of May 2019, which would be July 2019.
+HEX is expected to launch the airdrop to Bitcoin holders in November, 2019.

 The founder is Richard Heart who has a questionable reputation and controversial name in the cryptocurrency space, leaving investors asking if HEX is a scam.